IMI-Moodle-Projekt/docker-moodle/README.md

 ### Quick start
 * *Start*:
-  * Download a bash script for a quickstart: https://gitlab.com/iug-research/moodle-learning-analytics/lala-quickstart
+  * Download a bash script for a quickstart: https://gitlab.com/iug-research/moodle-learning-analytics/smartlibrary-quickstart
   * Open a terminal and run it: `bash start-local.sh` or `bash start-server.sh`.
-This will clone this repo, switch to the correct branch, including the Moodle and LaLA submodules, start up the docker containers, install LaLA, load test data and start listening to adhoc tasks.
+This will clone this repo, switch to the correct branch, including the Moodle and smartlibrary submodules, start up the docker containers, install smartlibrary, load test data and start listening to adhoc tasks.
 * *Stop*: `Ctrl` + `C`, then type `docker-compose down`.

 ### Listening to adhoc tasks (again)
-LaLA uses adhoc tasks to run the model version creation in the background.
+smartlibrary uses adhoc tasks to run the model version creation in the background.
 Run `bash run-cron.sh`.
 This also starts the listening back up if it has ended due to the time limit being reached.

 ### Not using quick start
 * Clone this repo.